polynetwork/flow-contracts/README.md

 Resource & Struct:
 + **CrossChainMessageData**: The message from source chain
 + **@CrossChainMessage**: @CrossChainMessage is used to verify the identity of CrossChainManager.
 Only CrossChainManager contract is able to create @CrossChainMessage.
-+ **@License**: Used to verify the identity of buiness resources(buiness resources mean those resources who use CrossChainManager to deliver cross-chain messages)
++ **@License**: Used to verify the identity of business resources(business resources mean those resources who use CrossChainManager to deliver cross-chain messages)
-+ **@CertificationAuthority**: Used to issue lincense to buiness resource.
++ **@CertificationAuthority**: Used to issue lincense to business resource.
 + **@Admin**: Used to manage the CrossChainManager contract

 Funtion:
-+ crossChain(): Buiness resources call this function to send cross-chain message.
++ crossChain(): business resources call this function to send cross-chain message.
 + verifySigAndExecuteTx(): Its called by relayer(realyer is a bot that relay transactions between different chains).
-Relayer relay data from relay chain to flow(or other chains) CrossChainManager, CrossChainManager will verify the data(In most case, it will verify both header, proof & signature, but flow do not support arbitrary signature verification & keccak256 now, so flow CrossChainManager only verify specially made signatures) and handle the data(call buiness resources based on data).
+Relayer relay data from relay chain to flow(or other chains).
+CrossChainManager will verify the data(In most case, it will verify both header, proof & signature, but flow do not support arbitrary signature verification & keccak256 now, so flow CrossChainManager only verify specially made signatures) and handle the data(call business resources based on data).

 ### 4. LockProxy

-LockProxy is a FT cross-chain dapp.
+LockProxy is a business contract that implement FT cross-chain.
 It receives FT from user on source-chain, and release corresponding asset to user on target-chain.

 Resource:
 + **@Locker**: Locker receives vaults from user and send cross-chain message via CrossChainManager to LockProxy on target-chain.
 LockProxy also receive cross-chain message from LockProxy on other chain via CrossChainManager, and release FT to user.